 eForms Logo

 A first one-on-one meeting is a general “get to know you” arrangement.
-This lasts between 15-30 minutes and addresses the following questions.
+It can last 15-30 minutes and address the items below.

 I. Personal Background

-Everyone has a story and people usually don’t mind talking about themselves.
-Perhaps they are wearing a baseball hat or attire with social commentary, so ask questions that will interest the person and encourage them to open up:
+Everyone has a story, and people usually don’t mind talking about themselves.
+Perhaps they are wearing a baseball hat or attire with social commentary, so ask questions that will interest the person and encourage them to open up.
+For example:

 • Where did you grow up?